CV

 - Researcher

-- I conducted research, building machine learning & AI models to answer policy-relevant questions on a wide variety of domains such as from news media, advertising, online ad auctions, traffic prediction and congestion pricing.
+- I conducted research, building machine learning & AI models to answer policy-relevant questions on a wide variety of domains such as news content classification, valuation predictions in online ad auctions, traffic prediction and congestion pricing.
 Here are some highlights from my publications:

 - Implementing an end to end dynamic topic model and topic influence model on 10 years of newspaper data to predict award winning articles (published in PNAS).